Banana Wars: Interventions

 Other Latin American nations were influenced or dominated by American economic policies and/or commercial interests to the point of coercion.
 Theodore Roosevelt declared the Roosevelt Corollary to the Monroe Doctrine in 1904, asserting the right of the United States to intervene to stabilize the economic affairs of states in the Caribbean and Central America if they were unable to pay their international debts.
-From 1909 to 1913, President William Howard Taft and his Secretary of State Philander C. Knox asserted a more "peaceful and economic" Dollar Diplomacy foreign policy, although that too was backed by force, as in Nicaragua.
+From 1909 to 1913, Taft and Secretary of State Philander C. Knox asserted a more "peaceful and economic" Dollar diplomacy foreign policy, although that too was backed by force, as in Nicaragua.

 American Fruit Companies

 The first decades of the history of Honduras are marked by instability in terms of politics and economy.
 Indeed, three armed conflicts occurred between independence and the rise to power of the Carias government.
-This instability was due in part to American involvement in the country.
+This instability was partly caused by American involvement in the country.
 One of the first companies that concluded an agreement with the Honduran government was the Vaccaro Brothers Company (Standard Fruit Company).
 The Cuyamel Fruit Company then followed their lead.
-United Fruit Company also contracted with the government through its subsidiaries, Tela Railroad Company and Truxillo Rail Road Company.
+UFC also contracted with the government through its subsidiaries, Tela Railroad Company and Truxillo Rail Road Company.
 Contracts between the Honduran government and the American companies most often involved exclusive rights to a piece of land in exchange for building railroads in Honduras.

-However, banana producers in Central America (including Honduras) "were scourged by Panama disease, a soil-borne fungus (...) that decimated production over large regions".
+However, banana producers in Central America (including Honduras) "were scourged by Panama disease, a soil-borne fungus...that decimated production over large regions".
 Typically, companies would abandon the decimated plantations and destroy the railroads and other utilities that they had used along with the plantation, so the exchange of services between the government and the companies was not always respected.

 The ultimate goal of the contracts for the companies was control of the banana trade from production to distribution.
 The companies would finance guerrilla fighters, presidential campaigns and governments.
 According to Rivera and Carranza, the indirect participation of American companies in the country's armed conflicts worsened the situation.
 The presence of more dangerous and modern weapons allowed more dangerous warfare among the factions.

 In British Honduras (now Belize), the situation was significantly different.
-Although the United Fruit Company was the sole exporter of bananas there, and the company also attempted to manipulate the local government, the country did not suffer the instability and armed conflicts that its neighbors experienced.
+Although UFC was the sole exporter of bananas there, and the company attempted to manipulate the local government, the country did not suffer the instability and armed conflicts that its neighbors experienced.